Onești: Geography

 Onești is located in the Tazlău-Cașin Depression of the Eastern Carpathians at an average altitude of 210 m.
 It lies at the confluence of the rivers Trotuș, Cașin, Oituz, and Tazlău, some 60 km southwest of the county capital, Bacău.
 The city is crossed by the European road E574 and by the national roads DN11A and DN12A that connect it to Bucharest, to the northern part of the country, and to Transylvania.
 Rail connections are made through the Căile Ferate Române network, and the proposed A13 Brașov–Bacău Motorway will link the city to the rest of Romania's highway network as a second connection to the country's major cities.

-Demographics

-At the 2011 census, Onești had 39,172 inhabitants, of which 90.29% were Romanians, 1.39% Roma, 0.53% Hungarians, and 0.13% Greeks.
-At the 2021 census, the city had a population of 34,005; of those, 79.75% were Romanians, and for 19.77% the ethnicity was not known.

-Economy

-Borzești is a neighborhood in the southeast of Onești, under separate administration until 1968.
-The Borzești Petrochemical Plant is located there.
+Climate